Jacksons.se

 Designed in 1933

-Birch plywood, wool upholstery.
+Birch plywood, horsehair upholstery.

 Stamped '67' to upper surface of seat.